 Bringing People Together

 Milwaukee County Parks is committed to making facilities and attractions accessible to all visitors.
-This guide highlights the accessible venues and activities available within the parks system.
-Milwaukee County's Office for Persons with Disabilities also provides details on accessibility information throughout the County.
+This guide highlights the accessible venues and activities available within the park system.
+Milwaukee County's Office for Persons with Disabilities also provides details on accessibility throughout the County.

 Call the course to request a golf car at least 48 hours in advance:

 Currie Park (April – early July): (414) 453-7030